Skip to main content

 GEX Trilogy was developed by Limited Run Games.

 GEX Trilogy has received mostly positive reviews from both players and critics.
-Most players liked this game for its gameplay but disliked it for its graphics.
+Most players liked GEX Trilogy for its graphics but disliked it for its music.

 GEX Trilogy is a single player game.

-Similar games include Tomba!
-Special Edition, METAL GEAR SOLID - Master Collection Version, Mega Man X Legacy Collection, Sonic Origins, Legacy of Kain Soul Reaver 1&2 Remastered and others.
+Similar games include Zombies Ate My Neighbors and Ghoul Patrol, Tomba!
+Special Edition, Mega Man X Legacy Collection, Legacy of Kain Soul Reaver 1&2 Remastered, Croc Legend of the Gobbos and others.